Start Your Own Union

 of formal statement.

-A minute book with numbered pages was a Victorian requirement
+A minute book with numbered pages was a Victorian or

-volunteer once-a-month job roles like secretary chair & treasurer.
+account along with volunteer once-a-month job roles like secretary

 You can see some of the details in the Transport